higgi13425/rmrwr-book/_book/io02-getting-started.md

 ![ready](images/ready_to_R.png)

-### Critical Setup - Tuning Your RStudio Installation
+### Critical Setup - Tuning Up Your RStudio Installation

 You now have \~ 7 adjustments that you need to make in your RStudio Global Settings for optimal R and RStudio use.